Viewing posts categorised under: Interest rates

 Figure 2.
 Performance of a low risk investment along with the UK Retail Price Index

-With the exchange rate between GBP and Euros down about 12% over the same period, the need to receive more income from investments has become even more important, especially for those with income in GBP and costs in Euros.
-Losing 20% in real spending power has proven to be a tough pill to swallow.
-Get in contact so that the possible “Never Ending Story” called Brexit doesn´t lose you even more over the coming years.
+With the exchange rate between GBP and Euros down about 11% over the same period, the need to receive more in income has become even more important.
+Losing 20% or so in real spending power has proven to be a tough pill to swallow.
+Get in contact so that the possible “Never Ending Story” of the Brexit can being kicked down the road doesn´t lose you even more over the coming years.

 * Source: Financial Express